Mobile Micro-moments-- The New "Now" for Brands

 Red Roof Inn mastered all three strategies in one simple campaign.
 When the company realized that flight cancellations were leaving 90,000 passengers stranded every day, its marketing team developed a way to track flight delays in real time and trigger targeted search ads for the Red Roof Inns near airports.
 In essence, the ads said: “Stranded at the airport?
 Come stay with us!”
 They committed to those “I-need-a-hotel-ASAP” moments and delivered with relevance on what people needed.
 The result: a remarkable 60% increase in bookings across non-branded search campaigns.

-If you can be there at the critical moment a consumer makes the "buy" decision, you’ll get the sale.
+If you can be there at the critical moment a consumer makes the "buy" decision, you’ll almost always get the sale.